tmr08c/tmr08c.github.io/content/blog/2020/stages-of-debugging-third-party-libraries/index.md

 categories: ["personal growth", "troubleshooting", "open source"]
 ---

-During my last Innovation Friday at work, I decided I wanted to set up the [annotate gem](https://github.com/ctran/annotate_models) on one of our Rails applications (not particularly _innovative_, but a nice quality of life improvement).
-I expected this to be a quick win to start my day with, but, unsurprisingly, I underestimated things.
-While exploring the gem, I ran into a [few](https://github.com/ctran/annotate_models/issues/778) [issues](https://github.com/ctran/annotate_models/issues/780).
+Recently at work, I decided I wanted to set up the [annotate gem](https://github.com/ctran/annotate_models) on one of our Rails applications.
+I expected this to be a quick win to start my day with, but, unsurprisingly, I [underestimated things](https://xkcd.com/1658/).
+While experimenting with some of the gem's [options](https://github.com/ctran/annotate_models/#options), I ran into a [few](https://github.com/ctran/annotate_models/issues/778) [issues](https://github.com/ctran/annotate_models/issues/780).

 For this post, the issues themselves aren't important, but rather how I approached understanding and troubleshooting them.
-When reflecting on my day, I realized I did something different than I normally do when troubleshooting issues - I added a new step to my process.
+When reflecting on my day, I realized I did something different than I normally do when troubleshooting issues - I added a new step to my dependency debugging process.

-In this post I will cover the steps I have traditionally taken when troubleshooting an issue with a third party library, the new process I have added to this workflow, and what else I think I can do to improve my process.
+In this post, I will cover the steps I have traditionally taken when troubleshooting an issue with a third-party library, the new process I have added to this workflow, and what else I think I can do to improve my process.

 --As I thought about it more, I realized this change in approach has happened before and that, like most processes, it is something that as evolved with time.
 I thought it could be interesting to write out the different stages I found myself in over time.